top of page

 The past that lives in the present.

 Trauma exists on a wide spectrum.
-There is what clinicians call "Big T" trauma — single-incident events like accidents, assaults, or combat exposure.
+There is what clinicians call "Big T" trauma which are most often single-incident events like accidents, assaults, or combat exposure.
 And there is complex or relational trauma (cPTSD) — the result of chronic, repeated experiences, often in childhood: emotional neglect, inconsistent caregiving, abuse, or growing up in an environment where safety was never a given.

 Both are real.
 Both cause suffering.
 And both can be worked with in therapy.